-Moreover, the PSPACE-hardness of this problem is very robust: it remains PSPACEcomplete if we restrict it to
+Moreover, the PSPACE-hardness of this problem is very robust: it remains PSPACE-complete if we restrict it to

-- deterministic bounded automata, - bounded automata having one single accepting state, - bounded automata having one single accepting configuration.
+- bounded automata having one single accepting state, - bounded automata having one single accepting configuration.

 Many other problems can be easily reduced to the acceptance problem in polynomial time, and so are PSPACE-hard too.
 Examples are: